kingws/AndroidEventBus/README.md

 }
 ```

-Pay close attention to the onScrolled overridde method.
+Pay close attention to the onScrolled overridden method.
 We're calculating total items, visible items, and the first viewable item, and scrolling infinitely (or until we reach the end of our data list).
 I know, it's a thing of beauty, and very simple.
 You're welcome.

 ### SwipeRefreshLayout

 Finally, a little bit about the SwipeRefreshLayout.
 This handy little gem came out in the last support library update.
 It's's a standard way to implement the common Pull to Refresh pattern in Android.
 Hooking it up is pretty easy, and here's how we do it.

 All you have to do is add a scrollable view to the layout.
-For this app I'm using the RecyclerView (of course...):
+For this app I'm using the RecyclerView:

 ```XML
 <android.support.v4.widget.SwipeRefreshLayout